semenzatoc/bwthw-project-group-3/README.md

-# bwthw-project-group-3
+# [App Name to Be Defined]
-Group project for Biomedical Wearable Technology for Healthcare and Wellbeing.
-Members: Gloria Boldrini, Alessia Favero, Corinna Semenzato
+This repo contains the source files for the application developed [name-to-be-defined] by Group 3 (Gloria Boldrini, Alessia Favero, Corinna Semenzato) for the course Biomedical Wearable Technologies for Healthcare and Wellbeing.